fable-compiler/Fable/docs/compatibility.md

 [foreign interfaces](interacting.md).
 An important note about attributes is the compiler will only read the name and won't care about the type.
 Thanks to that it's not necessary to add a dependency just to use, say, the `Import` attribute (it can be defined ad hoc in the same module/namespace).

+> It's planned to allow compilation of attributes in the near future using custom Babel plugins like [babel-plugin-angular2-annotations](https://github.com/shuhei/babel-plugin-angular2-annotations).

 ## Interfaces
 Interface methods are compiled to normal object methods (there's no explicit implementation so names may collide).
-The interface names will be attached to the type constructor as a Symbol-keyed property, so interface type testing will be possible in runtime to do patterns like [this one proposed by Yan Cui](http://theburningmonk.com/2012/03/f-extending-discriminated-unions-using-marker-interfaces/) to extend union types.
+The interface names will be attached to the type constructor as a Symbol-keyed property, so interface type testing will be possible at runtime to do patterns like [this one proposed by Yan Cui](http://theburningmonk.com/2012/03/f-extending-discriminated-unions-using-marker-interfaces/) to extend union types.

 ## Overloads